PhoenixTales/phoenix-docs/vision/gothic-defined.md

 ![Gotham City](/Appendix/Inspirations/gothic-novels/batman/Gotham-City-dc-comics-14582733-710-469.jpg)

-<p class="subtext">The Gothic story <a href="https://gothicarchive.org/documents/SleepersBan.html">Sleeper's Ban</a> by Alex Wittmann (described by Tom as "Punk, Physician, Surgeon, Roleplayer, Fantasy-Freak, Friend"), that was once supposed to become an official novel to the game, is full of "shocking" descriptions (in German, gothic novels are described as "Schauerromane"), can also be seen in this very tradition as a mixture of gothic novel and fantasy book or short: as gothic fantasy.</p>
+<p class="subtext">The Gothic story <a href="https://gothicarchive.org/documents/SleepersBan.html">Sleeper's Ban</a> by Alex Wittmann (described by Tom as "Punk, Physician, Surgeon, Roleplayer, Fantasy-Freak, Friend"), that was once supposed to become an official novel to the game, which is full of "shocking" descriptions (in German, gothic novels are described as "Schauerromane"), can also be seen in this very tradition as a mixture of gothic novel and fantasy book or short: as gothic fantasy.</p>